jrobs87/bamazon/README.md

 ### Prerequisites

-You will need the latest versi0n of node and npm.
+You will need the latest version of node and npm.
 You will also need Docker running on your system to spin up a mySQL server.

 ### Installing